 Motions to dismiss usually do not require the parties to present evidence or to take discovery.
-If a defendant files a motion to dismiss, he (or she) must submit a supporting brief at the same time.
+If either side files a motion to dismiss the other side's claim(s) then the moving party must submit a supporting brief at the same time.

-Plaintiff must file and serve his response to a motion to dismiss within about 21 calendar days after the motion is filed with the court.
-The court will send you a notice with a specific deadline for your response but do not wait to get this notice to begin preparing your response.
-Any reply brief by the defendant must be filed and served within 10 calendar days of service of the response.
-The court will provide a specific deadline in its briefing notice.
+The responding party must file and serve a response to a motion to dismiss within 21 calendar days of service of the motion.
+The court starts counting these 21 days on the day the motion to dismiss is filed with the court.
+Any reply brief by the moving party must be filed and served within 10 calendar days of service of the response.